GLOSSARY

 Rule/Reign of God:

 The commonly used term "Kingdom of God" comes from "Regnum Dei", a Latin mistranslation of the Greek "Basileia tou Theou" (gr. Βασιλεία του Θεού), which means the reign or rule of God.
-"Kingdom of God" in Greek is "Basileion tou Theou" (gr. Βασίλειον του Θεού), which does not appear even once in the original Greek of the New Testament.
+"Kingdom of God" in Greek is "Basileion tou Theou" (gr. Βασίλειον του Θεού), which does not appear

 This is very significant, because the uncreated ruling power of God was reduced by this unfortunate mistranslation to a creation, a kingdom.